Sabretooth (character): Death

-After the events in "Evolution", Wolverine has been waiting for an unspecified length of time at Silver Fox's cabin in the Canadian wilderness.
-Sabretooth finally shows up and immediately attacks him.
-In the ensuing battle Wolverine cuts off Sabretooth's left arm with the Muramasa.
+Sabretooth attacks Wolverine at Silver Fox's cabin in the Canadian wilderness.
+In the ensuing battle Wolverine cuts off Sabretooth's left arm with the Muramasa Blade.
 Sabretooth, still in his animalistic state tries to re-attach his arm allowing his healing factor to kick in, but it does not work.
 Wolverine explains to a bewildered Creed that it is because the sword interrupts the healing factor and that he has to finally kill Sabretooth for what he has done.
 Managing to regain control and speak between grunts, Sabretooth tells him, "Do it".
 Wolverine then decapitates Sabretooth, finally putting an end to his long-time enemy.
 Logan then walks away, leaving both Creed's body and head in the snow to rot.

-Hell

-Sabretooth appears to Wolverine, leashed and under the control of the Devil himself, who has claimed to have broken Victor's will.
-Victor shows defiance by striking the face of his defeated master after Wolverine uses his broken bone claws to pin the Devil to a wall.
-After Wolverine has an interrupted discussion with his father, it is shown that Victor wields the Devil's sword, which is being held as a symbol of who is the ruler of Hell.
-Wolverine fights Victor again, mentioning, as he beheads him once more, that there is no coming back when someone is killed by the sword.
-Wolverine leaves Victor's beheaded soul lying in the pit of Hell.